 An important aspect of the discussion is the difference between list price and net price.
-List prices for brand-name drugs, on average, have increased between 7 and 13.5 percent over the past six years, yet the average net price of these drugs has grown between 1.9 and 4.7 percent, with the trend being downward sloping.
-In fact, price growth for prescription drugs over the course of 2018 was the lowest growth rate since 2013, and even dipped into negative territory between December 2017 and early 2018.
-So while the average list price of brand name drugs rose 35 percent between 2013 and 2017, average out-of-pocket (OOP) costs for those drugs remained unchanged at \$30.33.
+List prices for brandname drugs, on average, have increased between 7 and 13.5 percent over the past six years, yet the average net price of these drugs has grown between 1.9 and 4.7 percent, with the rate of increase declining..[xix]
+In fact, price growth for prescription drugs over the course of 2018 was at its lowest rate since 2013, and even dipped into negative territory between December 2017 and early 2018.[xx]
+So while the average list price of brand name drugs rose 35 percent between 2013 and 2017, average out-of-pocket (OOP) costs for those drugs remained unchanged at \$30.33.[xxi]
 Similarly, generic list prices rose 7 percent during this time period, but patient OOP costs declined more than 9 percent as a result of discounts and rebates.
 The increasing difference between list and net price points to the growing use of discounts and rebates.
 Understanding the role of these incentives in price determination is an area worthy of careful consideration to ensure resources are being allocated as desired.